-The Company's objective is to continue diversifying its consumer finance activities, which may include expansion into additional geographic markets, other consumer loan products (including home loan lending and installment lending), small business lending, and/or the branch banking business.
-In each business line, the Company expects to continue to apply its proprietary IBS.
+The Company's objective is to continue diversifying its consumer finance activities, which may include expansion into additional geographic markets, other consumer loan products and/or additional branch banking businesses.
+In each business line, the Company expects to apply its proprietary marketing capabilities.
 The Company continues to seek to identify new product and new market opportunities, and to make investment decisions based on the Company's intensive testing and analysis.